rotundasoftware/cartero/README.md

 		person.tmpl
 ```

 Here, the Person bundle might depend on the Backbone bundle, which in turn depends on the JQuery bundle.
 Dependencies can be specified in `bundle.json` files that live in bundle directories themselves, or in an external bundle meta-data file.
 When a page requires a bundle, dependencies are automatically resolved.
-Setup your dependencies, require some bundles, and each page loads with exactly the assets that it needs, and no others.
+Setup your dependencies, require your bundles, and each page loads with the exact set of assets that it needs.

 ## How it works